Recreational hiker, novice trip report writer, nature lover.

 Once on the trail, it reminded us of the hike the day before going up to Tabletop.
 It was very wet and muddy and there was not any upkeep on this trail.
 There were down trees you had to climb over or go around all throughout this hike.
 The trail starts with some ups and downs as you wind your way through the woods.

-After this crossing, we started to hit the elevation.
+After this crossing, we started to hit some lighter elevation.

 The terrain on this hike was wet, but not as stony as some of the other hikes we were used to.
 We had to go through lots of muddy areas, but the trail was easy to follow.
 It started to head up at a moderate level for about a mile.